-The trainer should, however, avoid "forced these participants are ć recognition" that freezes people in their role likely to experience. as representatives of a culture.
+The trainer should, however, avoid "forced recognition" that freezes people in their role as representatives of a culture.
 The interest in the other must be manifested "gently", in the way the trainer will also manifest his or her "lack of knowledge".

-Table 24.Valorising the identity of participants
+Table 24.
+Valorising the identity of participants